mdogan/mdogan.github.io/_posts/2014-08-15-spurious-wakeups-are-real.md

 comments: true
 ---

 Most probably you heard *spurious wakeup* term many times, you read it in many API docs.
-But have you actually seen it?
+But have you actually seen it in the wild?
 Is it real?

 [Here is wikipedia definition](http://en.wikipedia.org/wiki/Spurious_wakeup):